Skip to Content

 Compliance Standards - Electric / Traction Elevators

-IMPORTANT: These Compliance Standards will go into effect in 2023.
+IMPORTANT: These Compliance Standards went into effect on March 1, 2023.

 Incident Reporting

-• Note: A consequence to a person or porperty equals an incident.
+- Note: A consequence to a person or property equals an incident.

 Maintenance Control Program (MCP)